darsa-group/ACCESS-2026/content/home/venue.md

   Image credits: KALØVIG Center
 </div>

-The venue is reachable by bus line 123 from Aarhus, plus a short taxi drive or ~20min walk on paved road.
+The venue is reachable by bus line 123 from Aarhus, getting off at Følle, plus a ~25min walk on paved road.
+However, the best route from Aarhus Airport is probably to take the 312 bus to Ebeltoft and take the 123 towards Aarhus, getting off at Følle (25 min walk).
 Further info on how to reach the venue is available on their [website](https://kalovigcenter.dk/en/about-kaloevig-center/information-facts/); for accessibility options see the [FAQs](http://localhost:4321/ACCESS-2026/faq/).